-In accordance with Government Auditing Standards, we have also issued a report dated May 22, 2023 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations and contracts.
+In accordance with Government Auditing Standards, we have also issued a report dated May 23, 2024 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations and contracts.

-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Boggy Creek Improvement District's internal control over financial reporting and compliance.

-Berger, Toombs, Elam, Gaines & Frank Certified Public Accountants PL Fort Pierce, Florida
+Berger, Toombs, Elam, Gaines & Frank Certified Public Accountants PL

+Fort Pierce, Florida